Friends of the Wild Flower Garden

-This document is a series of first-hand accounts concerning the activity of four natural springs in the area of the Eloise Butler Wildflower Garden and Bird Sanctuary in Theodore Wirth Park, Minneapolis, covering the time period 1939 to 1990.
+This document features a series of first-hand accounts concerning the activity of four natural springs in the area of the Eloise Butler Wildflower Garden and Bird Sanctuary in Theodore Wirth Park, Minneapolis, covering the time period 1916 to the present.

 Except for the spring at the lower end of the Garden, which we shall deal with later in Martha Crones notes, his use of the term ‘the present spring’ can, years later, be a bit confusing to us as to location.
 We can clarify that with the following statement by long-time Friends member J. S. Futcher who wrote in 1992:

 When I was a kid, all three of the springs [ed. outside the Garden] were running and available for people to come with their jugs and take the water.
 Besides the main one, there was the one on the northwestern corner of Glenwood Avenue and Theodore Wirth Parkway, and the one to the east of the back gate.
 [50 Years of Friends, published by The Friends in 1992]

 Below: Map of South Wirth Park around the Eloise Butler Wildflower Garden showing the locations of four springs mentioned in the text.
 Map from 1987 Garden Guide, updated by G D Bebeau